Abdullah-Alrefaey/Full-Scene-Animation/README.md

 * Zoom In: `'+'`
 * Zoom Out: `'-'`

-#### Note On Using Keyboard
+#### Important Note On Using Keyboard And Animation
 Performing any animation movement has to be waited till the end of it.
 If you click on any key that executes any type of movement i.e. if you pressed 'space' which makes the robot jumps, please wait till the robot jump to the air and return back to the ground then click on other button.

 This is just to let the animation be done successfully without any delay or corruption,  so please wait until the animation ends then perform the other movement.

 ## Animations
-We applied three different types of animations to the whole scene.
+We applied many different types of animations to the whole scene.
 Some of the animations are related to the body without interacting with any external object and the others by interacting with an external objects such as the ball and table.

-### The idea of the animation
+### The basic idea of the animation
 The basic idea of applying an animation to a robotic body or to any object is to change its state or its position in different steps and swapping the buffer in each frame rapidly.
 This will make the scene looks like it's animating.

 ### Types of animations
 - Walking forward
 - Walking backward
+- Rotating and walking in any direction
 - Jumping
 - Jumping Forward
 - Kicking a ball on the ground or above a table